 Lisa C. Saavedra

 Lisa C. Saavedra is the Vice President of The Global Institute for Language and Literacy Development, LLC, (GILD).
 Prior to establishing GILD, Ms. Saavedra was the Bureau Chief for the Bureau of Academic Achievement through Language Acquisition for the Florida Department of Education.
-In her position as Bureau Chief, Ms. Saavedra served as educational expert to the Florida Department of Education on all matters related to education of ELLs.
-Her responsibilities included development of legislation and rules for the state governance and the legislative process.
-She served as expert advisor during several legal class action complaints filed in federal district court regarding the provisions of equal access for ELLs and the protection of their civil rights.
+In her position as Bureau Chief, Ms. Saavedra served as an educational expert to the Florida Department of Education on all matters related to the education of ELLs.
+Her responsibilities included the development of legislation and rules for state governance and the legislative process.
+She served as an expert advisor during several legal class action complaints filed in federal district court regarding the provisions of equal access for ELLs and the protection of their civil rights.
 Ms. Saavedra also provided leadership to all 74 Florida school districts in the development of comprehensive plans for instructional services to the 300,000 ELLs in the state and led the development, field testing, and statewide implementation of the State's first English language proficiency assessment for measuring progress and attainment of English proficiency for all ELLs.